ServiceStack/servicestack-client/README.md

 ## Install

-This package is pre-configured in all [ServiceStackVS TypeScript VS.NET Templates](https://github.com/ServiceStack/ServiceStackVS)
+This package is pre-configured in all [ServiceStackVS TypeScript VS.NET Templates](https://github.com/ServiceStack/ServiceStackVS) or can be installed with:

-Node.js projects can install it with:

     npm install @servicestack/client